DAVIDACEK4689/King-James-Bible-Analysis/report.md

 #### Training Script
 <p style="text-align: justify;">
 We will train a text classification model using a pipeline with TfidfVectorizer and the specified estimator.
 N-grams in the vectorizer represent sequences of 1 to 3 consecutive words.
-The model's training and testing accuracies are returned.
+We will return model's training and testing accuracies.
 </p>

 <details>